EMPAT94/empat94.github.io/_gs/tutorial.md

 I lifted my hand, hoping to get a selection.
 Nope.
 I inched closer, praying it wouldn't suddenly jump out and grab at me.
 I couldn't select it still, but this time, the monster moved.
 Ever so slowly, it lifted its front leg and moved it forward.
 With a characteristic flex of its body, it moved the other leg ahead.
 I couldn't see the hind legs, shrouded in shadow as they were.
 It moved excruciatingly slow.
 I was tense as a drawn bowstring, ready to scamper off at the slightest hint of trouble.

 As we watched it amble towards us languidly, we realized that the thing moved as if in slow motion.
 Perhaps it was bogged down by its own weight.
 I still kept my hand lifted though, and perhaps it was about 6 meters away from us when I could suddenly feel something different.
 I was able to select it!
-'Wow, my level up must've affected my range more than I thought'.
+'Wow, my level up must've affected my range more than I thought.'
 I quickly cast Identify on it.

 ---